ucb-bar/onnxruntime-riscv/systolic_runner/rcnn_runner/README.md

 ## Quantization

 If you want to quantize the model from the model zoo, you will have to comment out the `QLinearAdd` and `QLinearMul` in registry.py.
 Hand wavily,  the model from the model zoo has the batchnorm unrolled to add + mul ops, and BN can be sensitive so quantization so quantizing those two ops will destroy accuracy.
+(Note that if you're using a PyTorch export with the BN fused into the Conv, then you can go ahead and enable `QLinearAdd`)

 Before running either model through the quantizer, you'll want to run `optimize.py` first with `replace_gemm=True` (can experiment with this to see how it affects accuracy).
 Then follow the usual calibrate/quantize one-shot method